jace1427/cis422/README.md

 t.insert(write_mlp_predictions_to_file, [3, 4], func_args=[data, "demo.csv"], parent=4)
 ```

 With a node to plot the data after running through the functions, the tree is finished.
 ```python
 t.insert(myplot, [3, 5], parent=4)
 ```

 Next, Create a pipeline:
 ```python
 p = Pipeline("exapmle")
 ```

 Make the Pipeline, specifying the pathway (See the docstring for more).
 ```python
 p.make_pipeline(t, [0, 0, 1, 0])
 ```

 Create a Pandas DataFrame object out of your data.
 In this example, the data is stored in a csv, so we use csv_to_dataframe.
 ```python
 data = csv_to_dataframe("TestData/test_data.csv")
 ```

 Run the Pipeline.
 ```python
 p.run_pipeline(data)
 ```

 Execute the code using Docker.
 ```bash
 docker build -t test .
 ```

 Run the code using Docker.
 ```bash
 docker run test
 ```

-The output will be saved to a csv, ./demo.csv.

-To remove the docker image, execute this command.
+The output will be saved to a csv, ./demo.csv.To remove the docker image, execute this command.
 ```bash
 docker rmi -f test
 ```